 - You will have to pay around $200-$600 if you want knotless braids.
 Knotless braids are more expensive because you pay for a more intricate technique on top of the stylist’s time.
 There is also usually a price difference depending on size (i.e. small knotless braids vs large knotless braids).

 - Knotless braids will take longer to install than knot braids.

-What are the pros and cons of knot braids?
+What are the pros & cons of knot braids?

-Knot box braids have been a go-to protective style around the world for forever.
-Here are a few pros and cons to think about when deciding what your new look will be.
+Knot box braids have been one of the top protective styles around the world for forever.
+Here are a few pros & cons to think about when deciding what your new curly hair look will be.

 - Knot box braids are less expensive than knotless box braids.

 - It will take less time to install this style than knotless.